umme-ammara/Match-Game/README.md

-#Coursera
-#Match Game made in Python using Pygame Module
+A match game made using the PyGame module in Python.